chromium/chromium/docs/security/vrp-faq.md

   the report as its own attachment.
 * We reward [bonuses for your patches](https://g.co/chrome/vrp/#patch-bonus) that end up being used as the fix.
-  * Bonuses are $500 - $2000 dpending on how substantial the patch is.
+  * Bonuses are $500 - $2000 depending on how substantial the patch is.
   * To maximize your patch rewards, please commit the patch directly to Chromium and include the Gerrit (Chromium code review tool) link in the report or report comment.